Diana McVeagh

-Diana McVeagh (6 September 1926 – 2 July 2025) was a British author on classical music.
+Diana Mary McVeagh (6 September 1926 – 2 July 2025) was a British author and classical music scholar.

 Life and career

-McVeagh was born on 6 September 1926.
+McVeagh was born on 6 September 1926 in Ipoh, Malaysia.
+Her father John McVeagh was managing a rubber plantation.
+Her mother Margaret was a singer who had studied with Harry Plunket Greene at the Royal College of Music.

+Returning to the UK at the age of five, McVeagh was educated at Malvern College before studying at the Royal College of Music from 1944.
+While there she took lessons from Frank Howes, then music critic at The Times.
+She was assistant editor with Andrew Porter at The Musical Times, a contributor to The Listener, and served on the editorial board of the New Grove Dictionary of Music and Musicians.

-She wrote a biography of Gerald Finzi, as well as editing a volume of Finzi's letters, and wrote several books on Edward Elgar.
-McVeagh studied at the Royal College of Music in the 1940s and was assistant editor with Andrew Porter at The Musical Times.
+McVeagh wrote a biography of Gerald Finzi, and edited a volume of Finzi's letters.
+She also wrote several books on Edward Elgar.

-Since 2013, the North American British Music Studies Association awards a biennial Diana McVeagh Prize for Best Book on British Music.
+Since 2013, the North American British Music Studies Association has awarded a biennial Diana McVeagh Prize for Best Book on British Music.

+McVeagh was married to the pathologist Bill Morley from 1950 until his death in 1994.
 McVeagh died on 2 July 2025, at the age of 98.